Dyson is not a company that looks to consumers for answers; it does what it believes and looks to consumers for advocacy.

 Teenage boys, for the most part, have one thing on their mind: girls.
 So just about anything that gives them a better chance of attracting one is, well, worth its weight in gold.

-So we made AXE a “tool.”
-We didn’t talk about it as a product that simply made guys smell better, we made it an indispensable tool they could use to meet girls.
+So, we made AXE a “tool.”
+We didn’t talk about it as a product that simply made guys smell better; we made it an indispensable tool they could use to meet girls.

 This idea of making AXE more than a product, but a tool, became a huge part of threading the story.
-We needed to do more than simply talk to guys, we needed to help them.
-We needed to do more than supply them with product information, we needed to teach them about girls.
+We needed to do more than simply talk to guys; we needed to help them.
+We needed to do more than supply them with product information; we needed to teach them about girls.

 And we did, in absolutely everything.
 From advertising to the internet.
-From the way the sales force talked with retailers to the way the AXE team behaved inside of Unilever.
-We even created a branded television series on MTV called, “The Gamekillers.”
+From the way the sales force talked with retailers to the way the AXE team behaved inside Unilever.
+We even created a branded television series on MTV called “The Gamekillers.”
 Idea threading made AXE a teenage phenomenon … and quite a few parents nervous.

 Google doesn’t need anyone telling them how to tell their story.
 It needs someone who can use their story well.